yuxuanChen777/scMLC/README.md

 The last step is clustering by the multiplex network Louvain.

 Usage
-import imputation.py into bayesmodel.py
+run the lymph.R
-run the bayesmodel.py
+run the Louvain.py